hqztrue/LeetCodeSolutions/README.md

 Here are a list of problems for which I don't know the current best algorithm.
 If a problem is open but the algorithm I list here is (almost) the current best, it is viewed as "solved" and therefore not listed below.

 1. Two Sum
-378. Kth Smallest Element in a Sorted Matrix